Sascha Vogt

 Sascha Vogt (born 13.
 July 1980) is a German politician.
 From June 2010 until December 2013 he was chairperson of the Young Socialists in the SPD (also called "Jusos"), a division of the German Social Democratic Party.

 Political career

 In 1997, Vogt co-founded Juso AG in Hemer.
 From May 2002 to April 2004, he worked as a member of the Juso University Group in the General Students' Committee at the University of Münster.
 He initially served as a public relations officer, and in 2003 became Chairman.

 Since 2008, Vogt has formed part of the Juso-Landesvorstand board, and since 2009 part of the Juso-Federal Board.
 Additionally, he was a member of the Federal Executive of the Juso-Hochschulgruppen.
 On 25 November 2011 Vogt was re-elected at the Federal Congress of Jusos with 72.9% of votes.

 Since 2013, Vogt forms part of the SPD party executive committee.
 He was last re-elected at the federal party congress on 8 December 2017.
+He was not re-elected in 2019.